 The first problem is that the negotiations are held by elites behind closed doors.
 All discussions are kept away from the public and their feedback and consultation are restricted.
 This has severely hindered the process, as it leaves the public disempowered and disconnected from the outcome.

-Over the past few years, organized civil society has asked for seat at the table through several initiatives.
+Over the past few years, organized civil society has asked for a seat at the table through several initiatives.
 Although these steps allowed these organizations to provide their feedback, their inclusion remained at an ad-hoc level, with the general public continuing to be absent and disengaged.

 To keep the peace process alive, the Cypriot people should be engaged directly and be enabled to know, understand, and own the outcome.
 This could be achieved through social mediation, by facilitating dialogue among members of different social, ethnic, religious or racial groups, to reach an agreement, compromise, or solution to the conflict.